akashsara/fusion-dance/readme.md

 # Fusion Dance

 This is the repository for "Fusion Dance: Generating New Content via Fusion of Existing Content".
 The goal of this project is to generate new Pokemon by blending latent representations of different Pokemon.
-We work with both a convolutional autoencoder and a convolutional variational autoencoder.
+We experiment with a wide variety of models for this task.

 ## Abstract